Berlin Crisis of 1961: Closing of the border

 On Saturday 12 August 1961, the leaders of East Germany attended a garden party at a government guesthouse in Döllnsee, in a wooded area to the north of East Berlin, and Walter Ulbricht signed the order to close the border and erect a Wall around West Berlin.

 At midnight, East Germany's border police, the East German army and units of the Soviet Army began to close the border; by morning on Sunday 13 August 1961, the border to West Berlin had been shut.
 East German troops and workers had begun to tear up streets running alongside the barrier to make them impassable to most vehicles, and to install barbed wire entanglements and fences along the 156 km around the three western sectors and the 43 km which actually divided West and East Berlin.
 Approximately 32,000 troops were employed for the building of the Wall, after which the Border Police became responsible for manning and improving it.
 To discourage Western interference and perhaps control potential riots, the Soviet Army was present.

+On 18 August 1961, Chancellor Konrad Adenauer issued a statement to the Bundestag denouncing the construction of the wall by East German authorities.
+Adenauer stated the wall is a direct violation of "human rights and the Four-Power status of Berlin."
+He emphasized the detrimental consequences of a potential war with the Soviet Union, and that using negotiations could resolve the issue in a nonviolent manner.
+Adenauer concluded his speech by expressing his commitment to working toward a peaceful solution.

 Kennedy did not give in to angry demands for immediate action raised by West Berliners and their mayor, Willy Brandt.
-Instead, he sent vice president Lyndon B. Johnson together with Lucius D. Clay, the hero of the Berlin Airlift of 1948‒49, to West Berlin on August 19.
+Instead, he sent vice president Lyndon B. Johnson together with Lucius D. Clay, the hero of the Berlin Airlift of 1948‒49, to West Berlin on 19 August.
 They managed to calm the population and demonstrate symbolically the United States' solidarity with the city.
-On August 20, 1,500 additional American soldiers arrived in West Berlin.
+On 20 August, 1,500 additional American soldiers (1st Battle Group, 18th Infantry Regiment (reinforced) from 8th Infantry Division, moving from the Mannheim in a convoy of 491 vehicles and trailers) arrived in West Berlin.

 On 30 August 1961, in response to moves by the Soviet Union to cut off access to Berlin, President Kennedy ordered 148,000 Guardsmen and Reservists to active duty.
 In October and November, more Air National Guard units were mobilised, and 216 aircraft from the tactical fighter units flew to Europe in operation "Stair Step", the largest jet deployment in the history of the Air Guard.
 Most of the mobilised Air Guardsmen remained in the US, while some others had been trained for delivery of tactical nuclear weapons and had to be retrained in Europe for conventional operations.
 The Air National Guard's ageing F-84s and F-86s required spare parts that the United States Air Forces in Europe lacked.

 Richard Bach wrote his book Stranger to the Ground centred around his experience as an Air National Guard pilot on this deployment.